AdityaWedo30/AdityaWedo30/README.md

 ### 🔭 About Me

-I am a developer focused on building web and mobile applications, with a strong emphasis on frontend development and UI/UX design.
-My interests include creating simple yet functional user interfaces using Figma and developing Android frontends with Kotlin.
-I also have basic knowledge of backend development, though not at a professional level.
-I enjoy designing engaging user experiences and contributing to open-source projects.
+I am a Mobile Application and Technology student at Binus University, focusing on mobile application development with an emphasis on frontend and UI/UX design.
+I enjoy creating simple yet functional interfaces using Figma, developing Android frontends with Kotlin, and I also have some skills in backend development, though not at a professional level.

 ---